devJSQ/tree-with-non-premitive-data-type/README.md

 # Tree project

 ### Objective
-The project's main focus is understanding trees, declaring the tree, accessing tree nodes using pointers, and performing operations on them.
+The project's main focus is understanding how to build a tree, declare the tree, access tree nodes using pointers, and perform operations on them.

 ### Problem
 Create a tree to store names and print them.